Liminality. Waiting. Transitioning. The holidays have many of us waiting and transitioning to holiday get-togethers

 the treatment plan frequency by 50% (ex: daily visits change to

 every other day).
-New Roads Chiropractic Center constantly monitors
+New Roads Chiropractic Center is always monitoring

 the back and leg pain sufferer’s progress toward pain relief with the Cox®